-- A maximum of 7 tyre changes is permitted on any one rally - The maximum quantity of tyres allowed on each rally will be calculated as follows: "X" number of changes multiplied by 4 tyres.
-4 extra tyres will be added for competitors who undertake the shakedown. - All tyre quantities will be detailed in the supplementary regulations of each rally.
+- A maximum of 7 tyre changes is permitted on any one rally. - The maximum quantity of tyres allowed on each rally will be calculated as follows: "X" number of changes multiplied by 4 tyres.
+For the Monte Carlo rally, the "X" number of changes will be multiplied by 5 tyres. - All tyre quantities will be detailed in the supplementary regulations of each rally. - Tyres used during the Shakedown will not be included in the overall quantity allowed for the rally.